ShugetsuSoft/MuriData/protocol/README.md

 #### Searching for vectors
 When a searching task is commited on the blockchain, the **Magu** would receive the task and start the searching process.
 Every **MurIndexer** would search for the nearst k vectors within its local data and send it to its **Magu**.
 Then all **MurIndexer**s will reach a consensus on the top k best result among those commitments and finally commit it on the blockchain.
 The task would finish and receive a result.

+#### Fishing at Muri Network

+> Fishers are the one who eventually being fished

+Now Shrimp could eat the one who fish them.

 ### Detalis

 #### Vector Searching